qas275/Do-What-App/readme.md

 2) delete comment function, need to delete picture from s3 [SOLVED]
 3) remove and clear form after adding comment [SOLVED]
 4) new s3 added but retrieval of image from s3 not working [SOLVED]
-5) move profile and logout button to side nav bar
+5) move profile and logout button to side nav bar [SOLVED]
 6) if not logged in, either implement users can use app without login but cannot save and comment, or redirect to login [SOLVED]
 7) align google maps and location image
-8) find image not only with url but uuid as well
+8) find image not only with url but uuid as well[NOT IMPLEMENTING]
 9) github actions [CANCELLED] #will not continue unless able to implement with docker
 10) dockerfile [SOLVED]
-11) results view cards shrinking, hover
+11) results view cards shrinking [SOLVED], hover
-12) comment form material, buttons alignment
+12) comment form material, buttons alignment [I LAZY DO BUTTONS T_T]
-13) check send email results, seems to be sending weird emails out
+13) check send email results, seems to be sending weird emails out [KENA HACK]